sunnyvalechha/Kubernetes-Commands/README.md

 **Labels and Selectors**

-* Labels are key and value pair
+* Labels are key-value pairs
-* Labels are used to define the object, the object can be pod or nodes.
+* Labels are used to define the object; the object can be a pod or a node.
 * Selectors are used to identify the labels.
 * Labels must be placed under metadata

-    kubectl get pods --show-labels
+    kubectl get pods-- show-labels

 Imparitive way